Rashford 1, Johnson 0: Soccer star wins U-turn on free meals

 Until Tuesday, Johnson's Conservative government had refused to budge, pointing out that it has earmarked an extra 63 million pounds ($80 million) for local authorities to support vulnerable families.

-But Rashford’s campaign quickly picked up steam, backed by celebrities, opposition politicians and some Conservative lawmakers nervous that the government appears impervious to the struggles faced by many British families during the coronavirus pandemic.
+But Rashford’s campaign quickly picked up steam, backed by celebrities, opposition politicians and some Conservative lawmakers nervous that the government was appearing impervious to the struggles faced by many British families during a pandemic in which millions have lost income or jobs.

 Conservative legislator Robert Halfon, who chairs Parliament’s education committee, said after three months of a lockdown that has seen the British economy shrink by over 20% “so many people up and down the country are struggling to keep a roof over their heads and to feed their families.”

-Halfon said the meal voucher program “is not a lot of extra money … but it’s simple, it works and the public understand it.”

 The government is already facing intense criticism for its response to the coronavirus pandemic.
-Britain’s official death toll of more than 41,000 is the highest in Europe, and the government is defending itself against claims it had inadequate stocks of protective equipment, lacked testing capacity and put the country into lockdown too late, costing thousands of lives.
+Britain’s official death toll of almost 42,000 is the highest in Europe, and the government has been accused of putting the country into lockdown too late, costing thousands of lives, and having inadequate stocks of protective equipment.

-Rashford kept up the pressure Tuesday, tweeting: “When you wake up this morning and run your shower, take a second to think about parents who have had their water turned off during lockdown.”

-Work and Pensions Secretary Therese Coffey replied saying: “Water cannot be disconnected though” — and was roundly criticized for such a tone-deaf response.
+Johnson — who was hospitalized with the coronavirus in April — has performed a series of policy zigzags during the outbreak.
+Last month the government said it would stop charging foreign medics and care workers to use the health system.
+And on Tuesday it released a report on the factors behind COVID-19’s disproportionate impact on ethnic minority communities that it had previously withheld.

+Rashford’s achievement in forcing the policy change drew praise from the words of sports and politics.

 Follow AP pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak